organix/uFork/ufork-wasm/lib/requestors/README.md

 The 'callback' actor is sent a "result" when the request completes (which could be never).
 The result is a pair whose tail indicates success or failure.

-On success, the result's tail is falsey and its head is the output value.
+On success, the result's tail is falsy and its head is the output value.

     (value) -> callback

-On failure, the result's tail is the reason and must not be falsey.
+On failure, the result's tail is the reason and must not be falsy.
 The head is #?.

     (#? . reason) -> callback